 Pheromone traps have two main uses: monitoring population levels and controlling weevils by mass trapping.
 It is also recommended to trap the resisent weevils before planting a new plot.

 Pheromone traps can be used to alert producers to the presence of the pest and to monitor the population before the infestation becomes serious.
-The recommended density is 4 traps per hectare.
+The recommended density is 4 traps per hectare4 .
 Since pheromones only attract moving adult weevils, and as many as 75% of the weevils in a plots live inside a plant, it is important to prevent populations from getting out of control.

 Mass trapping is used to bring the weevils under control in heavily infested fields, in which case 16 traps per hectare placed 20 m apart are recommended.
-Computer simulations suggest that control is not improved when there are more than 16 traps per hectare.
+Computer simulations suggest that control is not improved when there are more than 16 traps per hectare4 .
 It is also recommended to regularly check the traps (twice a month) in order to collect the trapped insects.
-A three-year study in 12 commercial banana plantations located on the Cariibean island of Martinique showed that the largest number of weevils were captured between the 40th and 80th month after planting and during the dry season .
+A three-year study in 12 commercial banana plantations located on the Cariibean island of Martinique showed that the largest number of weevils were captured between the 40th and 80th month after planting and during the dry season5 .

 For a better control, trapping should be managed at the level of the plantation and take into account neighbouring plots (fallows or abandoned plots) that can be sources of weevils.
 To limit colonization from neighbouring plots, it is recommended to install a series of pheromone traps at the edge of the plot (1 trap every 20m).